BEESWAX WRAPS FOR THE WIN

 Beeswax wraps are great because they are not only reusable, but they’re very versatile.
 Apart from literally covering and storing any left overs, you can:

--fashion them into vessels to contain your dry foodstuffs and snacks;
+- fashion them into vessels to contain your dry foodstuffs and snacks;

--wrap baked goods in;
+- wrap your baked goods in;

--bundle flowers or use to avoid dirt and water leakage while transporting pot plants; or
+- bundle flowers or use to avoid dirt and water leakage while transporting pot plants; or

--for a variety of other household situations.
+- for a variety of other household situations.

-At Sustomi we mostly use our wraps for storing part used vegetables, fresh sandwiches, and bread, but we really love using the wraps for cheese and avocados.
+Bronwyn adds that at Sustomi we mostly use our wraps for storing part used vegetables, fresh sandwiches, and bread, but we really love using the wraps for cheese and avocados.
 Cheese doesn’t dry out and neither does it sweat, meaning it keeps for longer (ours in the fridge has lasted weeks, well unless we don’t demolish it first!) and half eaten avocados stay nice and green with minimal discolouration.

 To achieve these results you just have to make sure your wrap is snugly folded around your food to prevent too much air from getting in.
 The wax is pliable, and it only takes the heat of your hands to gently push it into shape to fit around whatever you are covering.